Code-Institute-Submissions/dkeddie-MS2/README.md

 Figma was used to develop a key concept into framework for developing the web page / app.
 Only a desktop framework was formulated at this stage.

-A copy of the original wireframe can be found here: [Figma](https://www.figma.com/file/3Yqx3U9HCWVm7PZprEhVEt/MS2?node-id=0%3A1) or [PDF](README-attachments/Wireframe.pdf)
+A copy of the original wireframe can be found here: <a href="https://www.figma.com/file/3Yqx3U9HCWVm7PZprEhVEt/MS2?node-id=0%3A1" target="_blank">Figma</a> or <a href="README-attachments/Wireframe.pdf/"

 The PDF contains additional explanation on the intention of each Tile.